 9 Must-Do’s While Staying in Downtown Portland, Oregon

-Portland is most famous for being one of America’s quirkiest cities and keeps true to its’ famous “Keep Portland Weird” motto.
-This eclectic city offers a new & interesting sight at every turn, thus, making it a great choice for tourists seeking a unique vacation destination.
+Portland is most famous for being one of America’s quirkiest cities.
+The eccentric city keeps true to its’ famous “Keep Portland Weird” motto.
+An offbeat destination, Portland offers a new & interesting sight at every turn, thus, making it a great choice for tourists seeking a unique vacation destination.
 From the highly touted foodie scene, to eclectic art and funky shops, oddball attractions & interesting museums, a never ending supply of local coffee shops, and a lineup of strange events throughout the year (did you know that there is an annual Naked Bike run?!), there really is something interesting to do anytime of the year in Portland.

 Besides all the uniqueness to be found within the city limits, there are endless natural wonders to explore, many of which are within an hour drive from downtown.
-Four of the best waterfalls in the gorgeous Columbia River Gorge (the most concentrated waterfall region in the country) are all within a half hour-45 minute drive of downtown.
-Staying in downtown Portland is your best bet as you will have easy access to all of the trendy restaurants, bars, and special events, yet will still be close enough to enjoy the area’s best outdoor based attractions.
+Four of the best waterfalls in the gorgeous Columbia River Gorge (the most concentrated waterfall region in the country) are all located within a half hour-45 minute drive of downtown.

 While I recommend staying downtown, there’s also much beauty lurking right outside of the downtown limits that should not be ignored.
 Gorgeous hiking trails, parks, waterfalls, scenic drives, and more can all be enjoyed via a short drive (or convenient tour).
 Here’s a nice starter list of 9 must-do’s while visiting Portland, focusing on both cultural and natural attractions.